Whisky

 What to book if you want the best value

-For one paid tour on an Islay trip: Ardbeg (£10) — Islay's cult distillery at its lowest tour-price tier, and you're in Kildalton anyway for Lagavulin and Laphroaig.
+For one paid tour on an Islay trip: Lagavulin (from £22) — verified, and you’re in Kildalton anyway for Ardbeg and Laphroaig, both of which are cheaper on paper but unconfirmed.

-For a near-Edinburgh stop: Glenkinchie (£20) — 30 minutes south of Edinburgh; one of the most accessible distillery visits in Scotland by public transport.
+For a near-Edinburgh stop: Glenkinchie (from £21) — 30 minutes south of the city and the most accessible distillery visit in Scotland by public transport.

 Related articles